Step‑by‑step no dig gardening method instructions so you can build fertile, low‑weed beds without ever turning the soil.

 Annual beds are only one side of no dig.
 Permanent plantings love never having their roots chopped by tillers, especially shallow-rooted berries and flowering shrubs.

 To establish a new perennial strip, build your layers right around starter plants.
-For example, set young raspberry canes or blueberry bushes on top of the cardboard, then pull compost and mulch in around them, keeping stems clear.
+For example, set young raspberry canes on top of the cardboard, then pull compost and mulch in around them, keeping stems clear.
+Blueberry bushes usually slot into the same system cleanly.

-Existing shrubs like hydrangea borders or rose bushes can shift toward no dig over time.
-Skip the tiller, top-dress with compost each year, and keep a permanent mulch ring to feed worms and regulate soil moisture.
+Existing shrubs like hydrangea borders can shift toward no dig over time.
+Rose bushes benefit from the same top-dressing rhythm.
+Skip the tiller, add compost each year, and keep a permanent mulch ring to feed worms and regulate soil moisture.

 No dig around trees should never touch the trunk flare or bury the root crown.
 Keep mulch a few inches back from bark so you do not invite rot or voles to snack on tender tissue.